lilyguibessette/bwh-pharmacoepi-roybal/README.md

 - named "YYYY-MM-DD_redcap" with date prepended in format as indicated
 - date used is of when data is to be updated in patient dictionary (i.e. today)

-`SMSChoices`
-- contains one file sms_choices.csv
-- this is the link between the numeric codes associated with text messages to be sent and the texts themselves

 Likewise, the control group should have the following set of folders with file naming conventions as above: